 If your instance throughput is decreasing, along with an increasing amount of contention within the database, you should start looking into tuning your database.

 Indexing Enhancements

 Skipping Unusable Indexes

-In Oracle Database 10g, the SKIP_UNUSABLE_INDEXES parameter is an initialization parameter and its default value is TRUE.
-This setting disables error reporting of indexes and index partitions marked UNUSABLE.
+In Oracle Database 10g, the SKIP_UNUSABLE_INDEXES parameter is a dynamic initialization parameter and its default value is TRUE.
+This setting disables error reporting of indexes and index partitions marked as UNUSABLE.